familymembers of the movement who take promises

 As was the case of the first group of Family members, there are requirements toward being able to take the promise.
 There are 12 meetings (spread over a period of 18 months) consisting of teachings on the human person (intellect, will, and affectivity), the AVI charism, the history of the Community and the four pillars.
 One year of participation in the Collaborators is mandatory prior to the 12 meetings.
 Ongoing Spiritual Direction, daily meditation, and thanksgiving after Communion are also required.
 During these 18 months of preparation and formation possible candidates for the Family need to discern if they are being called to take an official promise.

-The Family meets in Kansas every month, and some Family members from other states are reached through Skype, e-mails and MP3s.
+The Family meets in Kansas, in Texas and in Illinois every month, and Family members from other states are reached through live-streaming and through video recordings of the meetings.
 Some of them are leading small groups of friends and coworkers who desire to deepen their spiritual life.
-They are involved in the formation (through friendship, mentorship, talks, etc.) of roughly 100 people who meet monthly in Kansas City, KS and Wichita, KS for the Collaborators of Your Joy gathering.
-Once a year the AVI, the Family and the COJOY gather together for a 3-day event, called convivenza (gathering).
-The Family members gather once a year with the AVI brothers and sisters for 3 days of Spiritual Exercises.
+They are involved in the formation of others (through friendship, mentorship, talks, etc.).
+Monthly, several Family members in different parts of the US lead the Collaborators of Your Joy gathering, which are open to anyone who desires to grow in faith and friendship.
+Once a year the AVI, the Family and the COJOY gather together for a 1-day event, called convivenza (gathering).
+The Family members also gather once a year with the AVI brothers and sisters for a retreat in the Spring.